ctthanhthao/42cursus/born2beroot/README.md

+## Mandatory part
+A good reference source and it worked properly to me here https://github.com/pasqualerossi/Born2BeRoot-Guide
-## 42cursus - Born2beroot - Bonus Part
+## Bonus Part
+### I. Reorganise partition
+Watch bonus installation walkthrough (no audio) here.

-### To set up a functional WordPress website on your Debian virtual machine (VM) with Lighttpd, MariaDB, and PHP, and make it accessible from your local machine, follow the steps below:
+### II.
+To set up a functional WordPress website on your Debian virtual machine (VM) with Lighttpd, MariaDB, and PHP, and make it accessible from your local machine, follow the steps below:
 1. **Ensure Network Configuration**
 Since you are using a bridged network, your local machine should be able to communicate with the VM using its IP address.
 First, find the IP address of your VM: